 - Support: Customers aren’t receiving the support they need so they are not able to make decisions, or they need to spend money to outsource it.

-Step 3: Customers expect gains continually, and your company should bring this by running a customer-centric business model.
+Step 3: Customers expect gains continually, and your company should bring this by running a customer-centric business.

-Gains explain the results and profits the company customers expect, desire, or would be amazed if the business model delivers them.
+Gains explain the results and profits the company customers expect, desire, or would be amazed if the firm delivers them.
 Gains should cover the elements that make customers satisfied or happy rather than being the opposite of the pains.

 A company that sells electric and autonomous cars not only solve problems (remove pains in offering value proposition) but can feel customer special among her friends.
 It is a crystal clear gain, which makes the customer more satisfied and more self-confident.
 In this particular example, a business model drives more organic growth to the car manufacturer, because the customer feels amazing when friends see her driving the car.